stackbuilders/tutorials/tutorials/haskell/csv-encoding-decoding/tutorial.md

       print (length countryItems)
 ```

+Let's run this:

 ```
 > main
 Open data!
 Number of country items: 53
 ```

-There are 53 open data countries and we'd like to write a CSV file
+There are 53 open data countries and we'd now like to write a CSV file
 containing those countries.

 Let's go back to the `OpenData` module and add more instances.
 The